krzyszsz/ApproximateOptimization/README.md

     // This example finds a simple regression line for a couple of points.
     // To do that we need to minimize the sum of vertical distances to our line.
     // This obviously can use more complex regression models, not only lines
-    // (imagine we could use trygonometric functions to make a slow version
+    // (imagine we could use trigonometric functions to make a slow version
     // of discrete frequency transformation).

     // Please note range discovery parameter.
 It's convenient but may be misleading;
     // it's better to give the expected range in the beginning because range discovery
-    // is very simpe and only widens the range when the maximum is at the end of the range;
+    // is very simple and only widens the range when the maximum is at the end of the range;
     // you may accidentally have a local maximum inside of the range and range discovery
-    // will not trigger range widening).
+    // will not trigger range widening, potentially missing global maximum).

     var points = new Point[] {
         new Point{ x = 1.32, y = 23 },